IrvingMeng/MagFace/README.md

 - [ ] test fp16
 - [ ] extend the idea to CosFace

-**20210325.2** Add codes for parallel training as well as fp16 training (not tested).
+**20210325.2** add codes for parallel training as well as fp16 training (not tested).

-**20210325** The basic training codes are tested!
+**20210325** the basic training codes are tested!
 Please find the trained model and logs from the table in Model Zoo.

 **20210323** add requirements and beamer presentation; add debug logs.